draydeer/deep-validator/readme.md

 ### Usage

-Create validator instance with validation schema where schema is a plain object with keys as keys of validating data and values as lists of validators/sanitizers to be applied on corresponding values of data.
+Create validator instance with a validation schema where the schema is a plain object with keys as keys of validating data and values as lists of validators/sanitizers to be applied on corresponding values of data.
 Note that all nested structures paths are presented as keys.

 ```javascript```
 var validator = new DeepValidator({